 Voting is conducted primarily in person at polling stations across the Island – often located in Parish Halls and community centres.
 Postal voting and early ‘pre-poll’ voting are also available options.
 Voters can cast as many votes as the number of seats available in their Parish and Constituency.
 Once the polling stations are closed the votes are counted and the results are announced.
 The candidates with the most votes are elected.

-The newly-elected Constables and Deputies are ‘sworn-in’ to their new roles around a week after the election and the new States Assembly meets for the first time to decide which States Member will become Jersey’s new Chief Minister.
+The newly-elected Members are ‘sworn-in’ to their new roles around a week after the election and the new States Assembly meets for the first time to decide which States Member will become Jersey’s new Chief Minister.
 See the States Assembly website for more on how this works.